The psychological dimension of aging that often gets overlooked

 Resilience in the Very Old

-Perhaps the most striking evidence for resilience's importance comes from studies of the very old.
+Resilience is the capacity to adapt well in the face of adversity, and the most striking evidence for its importance comes from studies of the very old.
 Research from the Chinese Longitudinal Healthy Longevity Survey found that centenarians are significantly more resilient than any other old-age group, even after controlling for physical health and cognitive status.

 Among people aged 94-98, those with better resilience had a 43.1% higher likelihood of becoming a centenarian compared to those with lower resilience.